A brief history of the Dvaravati, the first civilization of ancient Thailand who built massive brick ruins and introduced Buddhism to the region.

 This term has been hypothesized to refer to the gates involved in the Dvaravati culture’s city planning, or potentially, its ports for shipping — from which the culture became quite renowned and wealthy.

-The culture also appears mentioned in Chinese records from the Tang Dynasty.
+The culture also appears mentioned in Chinese records from the Tang dynasty.
 In the journals of the Chinese monks who traveled through Southeast Asia, they write of a state or kingdom they call “To-lo-po-ti” or “Tu-ho-po-ti”.
 This locale was located southeast of the Pyu city of Sri Ksetra in Myanmar and west of ancient Cambodia (Isanapura).
-This reference to “To-lo-po-ti” was interpreted by Samuel Beal as Dvaravati.
+This reference to “To-lo-po-ti” was interpreted by Samuel Beal (scholar and translator of Eastern religious texts) as “Dvaravati”.

 Culture and Beliefs of the Dvaravati